koumoul-dev/flux-templating/README.md

 It uses [docxtemplater](https://github.com/open-xml-templating/docxtemplater) with its optional angular expressions parser.

+### Xlsx templating

+It uses [xlsx-template](https://github.com/optilude/xlsx-template) and supports filling multiple sheets if an array is passed as JSON input.

 ## Writing converters and templaters

 All type definitions should strictly respect standard mime-types.
 See the [mime-db](https://github.com/jshttp/mime-db/blob/master/db.json) project for a comprehensive list.